ARYPROGRAMMER/subcomponent-threejs-edubox/README.md

 <!-- @format -->

+Full Credits to the original author: Yuki Kojima

+# This version is modified by Arya Singh for EduBox due to some issues in the original code.
+Compatibility with Nextjs and React is added and some performance improvements are done.
+Moreover can be used as a submodule in other projects.

 # Interactive, Droplet-like Metaballs with Three.js and GLSL

 Demo for the tutorial on how to create interactive, droplet-like metaballs using Three.js and GLSL.